 Associates are all entities over which the group has significant influence but not control, generally accompanying a shareholding of between 20% and 50% of the voting rights.
 Investments in associates are accounted for using the equity method of accounting.
 Under the equity method of accounting, the investments are initially recognised at cost and adjusted thereafter to recognise the group's share of the post-acquisition profits or losses of the investee in profit or loss, and the group's share of movements in other comprehensive income of the investee in other comprehensive income.
-The group's investment in associates are carried at cost less impairment.
+The group's investment in associates includes goodwill identified on acquisition.
+In the separate financial statements, investments in associates are carried at cost less impairment.